Ireland Pet Passport & Import Regulations

 All dogs, cats and ferrets entering Ireland from outside of the EU by air must provide advance notice to the Department of Agriculture in Ireland.

 Accompanied pets entering by air from inside the EU can enter Ireland at any airport.
-Pets from outside the EU should enter Ireland at Dublin, Cork or Shannon unless they meet the requirements of an assistance (service) dog.
+All pets from outside the EU should enter Ireland at Dublin Port, Dublin Airport or Rosslare Europort unless they meet the requirements of an service dog.

 All domestic dogs and cats must be free of evidence of disease communicable to humans when examined at the port of entry to Ireland.
 If your dog or cat is not in apparent good health, further examination by a licensed veterinarian may be required at your expense.